FIFA Men's World Ranking

-The FIFA Men's World Ranking is a ranking system for men's national teams in association football, first introduced in December 1992.
+The FIFA Men's World Ranking (also referred to as the FIFA/Coca-Cola World Ranking for sponsorship purposes) is a ranking system for men's national teams in association football, first introduced in December 1992.
 The men's teams of the member nations of FIFA, football's world governing body, are ranked based on their game results with the most successful teams being ranked the highest.
-As of November 2025 the rankings were led by Spain.
-Eight teams (Argentina, Belgium, Brazil, France, Germany, Italy, the Netherlands and Spain) have held the top position, of which Brazil have spent the longest time ranked first.
+As of July 2026, the rankings were led by Spain.
+Eight teams (Argentina, Belgium, Brazil, France, Germany, Italy, the Netherlands, and Spain) have held the top position, of which Brazil have spent the longest time ranked first.

 A points system is used, with points being awarded based on the results of all FIFA-recognised full international matches.
 The ranking system has been revamped on several occasions, generally responding to criticism that the preceding calculation method did not effectively reflect the relative strengths of the national teams.
 Since 16 August 2018, the ranking system has adopted the Elo rating system used in chess and Go.

-The ranking is sponsored by Coca-Cola; as such, the FIFA/Coca-Cola World Ranking name is also used.
-Coca-Cola also sponsors the women's counterpart.